Marangoni convection in an evaporating droplet: Analytical and numerical descriptions: Introduction

 \item[d)] The dimensionless number $\rho g h^2\beta/(7\sigma')$, where $\beta$ is thermal expansion coefficient, is much smaller than unity.
 In this case buoyancy-induced convection is much weaker than Marangoni flow~\cite{Pearson}.

 \end{enumerate}

 The laminar character of the flow should be also assumed.
 A turbulent regime arises in the droplet only for very large values of Marangoni and Reynolds numbers~\cite{DuanBadam}.
-Therefore, we will not assume that the Reynolds number $Re=\rho \overline{u}R/\eta$ is much smaller than unity, i.e. the consideration in this paper will not be limited to the consideration of Stokes flow.
+Therefore, the laminar character of the flow does not imply that the Reynolds number ${\mathrm{Re}}=\rho \overline{u}R/\eta$ is much smaller than unity.
+The condition b) specified above assumes that ${\mathrm{Re}}\cdot \nu/\kappa={\mathrm{St}}^{-1}$ is small.
+Since Prandtl number is greater than one for the majority of liquids, it follows from the condition that the Reynolds number is also assumed to be small.
+Nevertheless, most of the relations derived in the present paper are not directly connected to the calculation of the temperature distribution, and, therefore, are potentially applicable to the case of larger Reynolds numbers.

-It is naturally to start from the vapor diffusion equation, which can be solved independently from the other equations.
+It is natural to start from the vapor diffusion equation, which can be solved independently from the other equations.
+We focus on so-called lens model of evaporation, which is consistent with the liquid--vapor interface at equilibrium and the evaporation limited by the diffusion of vapour into the surrounding gas.
+While other evaporative regimes are known in which the evaporation rate is controlled not by vapor diffusion but by phase change/kinetics processes at the interface~(see, e.g.,~\cite{MurisicKondic}), it is known that the diffusion-limited evaporation model agrees well with experimental data for moderately volatile droplets of capillary size with pinned contact line at atmospheric pressure of air and ambient temperature (see detailed discussions in, e.g.,~\cite{Larson,Barash2009,HuLarsonEvap,MurisicKondic,Ristenpart,Semenov}).
+In particular, an evaporation of a droplet deposited onto a heated substrate, where the atmospheric convective transport should be taken into account together with the diffusive model~\cite{Sobac,Carle,Girard2011}, is beyond the scope of the present paper.
 The analytical solution to the stationary vapor diffusion equation with appropriate boundary conditions gives the inhomogeneous evaporation flux from the surface of the evaporating droplet of a spherical shape~\cite{Deegan2000}

 where $x(r)={\left(r^2\cos\theta/R^2+\sqrt{1-r^2\sin^2\theta/R^2}\right)}/{(1-r^2/R^2)}$ and $P_{-1/2+i\tau}(x)$ is the Legendre polynomial.
 It was shown in~\cite{Deegan2000} that~(\ref{JDeegan}) can be approximated with high accuracy as